Frequently Asked Questions

-There are two deadlines every year.
+There are two deadlines for the PhD programm every year.
 The spring term usually starts on April 1st, with the application deadline September 30, of the year before.
-Deadline for the fall term is February 15, for beginning on September.
+Deadline for the fall term is February 28, for beginning in September.
 Nevertheless, only the deadlines are fixed, the starting date can vary (see selection procedure).
 If you missed the deadline please apply for the next term.

 Who can be my referee?

 We request references from at least two scholars familiar with your academic work who can judge your potential as a PhD student.
 During the registration process our database program will contact automatically your referees.
 Nevertheless, you should ask them in advance if they are willing to write a recommendation for you.